yecril71pl/cpp-docs.pl-pl/docs/standard-library/locale-class.md

 ### <a name="parameters"></a>Parametry

-`right` Jedno z ustawień regionalnych, pod kątem równości.
+*prawy* jedno z ustawień regionalnych do sprawdzenia pod kątem równości.

 ### <a name="return-value"></a>Wartość zwracana